Academic Career and Research Areas

 Prof. Walter studied physics and completed his doctorate at the University of Cologne, spending periods at Forschungszentrum Jülich and the ILL high-flux reactor in Grenoble.
 After that, he did a year of postdoctoral research at Argonne National Laboratory, Chicago, and a further year at the University of California, Berkeley, thanks to a German Research Foundation grant.
 He was selected to join the German astronaut team in 1987 and trained as a scientist-astronaut.
 In 1993, he joined the crew of the Columbia shuttle for its D-2 mission and conducted 89 scientific experiments.
 From 1994 to 1998, he was in charge of the German Aerospace Center’s satellite imaging database project.
 In April 1998, he became Program Manager at the IBM development laboratory in Böblingen.
 He has been Head of TUM’s Chair of Astronautics since March 2003.

-- Consultant Professor, Northwestern Polytechnical University, Xi’an, China (since 2018)
+- Consultant Professor, Northwestern Polytechnical University, Xi’an, China (seit 2018)

 - NASA Space Flight Medal (1993)

 Walter U: Astronautics 3.
 Ausgabe (Lehrbuch).
 Weinheim: Wiley-VCH, 2018.Abstract